 Credit transfer information is a separate process completed after acceptance.
 Please allow 2-4 weeks after your acceptance notification for the credit review.
 Once complete, the Registrar's Office will email your SEMO email with further information about number of credits accepted and remaining credits for your chosen program of study.

 Transfer hours are reviewed on a course-by-course basis.
 First, we check to see that the university/college and credentials are formally recognized as approved programs by the government in the home country.
 Next, we evaluate each course towards our curriculum to determine matching courses and available subjects.
 Finally, we use our Degree Works system to apply these credits to your program requirements to reveal remaining hours for graduation.
 After this initial evaluation is complete, your academic department can review your hours to determine if any waivers or substitutions are appropriate.

 Please note that final credit evaluations are not given until all official documentation is submitted.
 Some students will also need to provide course descriptions to finalize the process; if needed, you will be contacted by email with this request.

-Yes, we currently permit students to defer their previous application for up to one year beyond the original application date (i.e. Fall 2012 may be deferred to Spring 2013 or Fall 2013).
-After one year, new application materials must be submitted.
+Yes, we permit students to defer their previous application for up to one year beyond the original application date (i.e. Fall 2017 may be deferred to Spring 2018 or Fall 2018).
+We require that the student complete a new application so that we have updated information.
+After one year, all new application materials must be submitted.
 All deferral materials are mailed to the person or agency who submitted the original application (no exceptions).